lmnaslimited/lens-docs/src/content/docs/ai-test-pilot/test_steps/on_change.md

 1. **Field Dependency Checking**: If the "status" field is changed from "Draft" to "Approved," automatically update the "approval_date" field with the current date.
 2. **Mandatory Field Enforcement**: Ensure that the "customer_name" field is mandatory when the "customer_id" field is modified.
 3. **Read-Only Fields After Change**: Make the "invoice_number" field read-only after any changes are made to prevent further modifications.

-### Further Reading

-- Learn more about [how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework.